sprintertech/rpc-gateway/README.md

-> [!CAUTION]
-> The rpc-gateway is in development mode, and you should not consider it
-> stable yet.
+Based on the given details and the previous code modification instructions, here's how you could update the README for the rpc-gateway project:

+---

-## RPC Gateway
+# RPC Gateway

-The rpc-gateway is a failover proxy for node providers.
-When health checks fail, the rpc-gateway automatically routes requests to a backup node provider.
+The rpc-gateway is a failover proxy designed for node providers.
+It ensures high availability and reliability by automatically rerouting requests to a backup node provider when health checks indicate the primary provider is down.
+This process ensures uninterrupted service even in the event of node provider failures.

+## Caution

+> :warning: The rpc-gateway is currently in development mode.
+It is not considered stable and should be used with caution in production environments.

+## Overview

+The rpc-gateway operates by continuously performing health checks on configured node providers.
+If the primary node provider fails these checks, the gateway will automatically attempt to route requests to the next available provider based on a predefined failover sequence.

 ```mermaid
 sequenceDiagram